UniversalDependencies/docs/_ps/feat/PronType.md

 The reflexive pronouns ځان _żân_ and ځانونه _żânúna_ are used for refering to the subject regardless of the person (i.e. it is used for all three persons).

 Instead of the genitive forms, the preposition د <i>dë</i> followed by the oblique case can be used, although the genitive forms are more frequent.
-The genitive forms are actually developed from the prepositional construction.
+The genitive forms have actually developed from the prepositional construction.

 #### Examples